judithbergada/bacolonyzer/docs/outputs.md

 # Outputs

-ReColonyzer will create two new folders to save the outputs: "Output_Data" and "Output_Images".
+BaColonyzer will create two new folders to save the outputs: "Output_Data" and "Output_Images".
 These will be created in the given `directory`.

 If folders exist in advance, they will not be overwritten.
-However, if there are files inside these folders with the same name as ReColonyzer outputs, those files will be overwritten.
+However, if there are files inside these folders with the same name as BaColonyzer outputs, those files will be overwritten.

 ## Output_Data

-This folder will contain tab delimed text files with the image metrics computed by ReColonyzer.
+This folder will contain tab delimed text files with the image metrics computed by BaColonyzer.
 Each file will contain information of one image, and will be named exactly the same as the original image file, ending with ".out".